Ironwhisper/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-But what may look nice and simple on the *--outside*, May in reality reflect a much deeper **filling**.
+But what may look nice and simple on the *--outside*, may in reality reflect a much deeper **filling**.

 ## Initializing